codeanu/ai-codereviewer/README.md

 - Reviews pull requests using OpenAI's GPT-4 API.
 - Provides intelligent comments and suggestions for improving your code.
 - Filters out files that match specified exclude patterns.
+- Supports custom review rules to tailor the AI's feedback to your project's needs.
 - Easy to set up and integrate into your GitHub workflow.

 ## Setup